Hear what lives

 AquaEar CR80‑40

 The research-grade model.
 Extends into ultrasonic frequencies for dolphin echolocation, porpoise click trains, and full-bandwidth bioacoustic studies.
-Calibration data available on request.

 Need accessories?
 Browse the full range including the HP-A1 amplifier, Battery Box, and Hydrophone Guard →